StefanescuEduard/stefanescueduard.github.io/source/about/index.md

 - Mobile development
 - Electronics: building things with Arduino

-Notice that I also specified some frameworks, I like to think that I’m an agnostic programmer, that can craft a solution from anything at hand based on the requirements.
-For me, it’s much more important the logic behind, clean code and how the entires architecture looks like, rather than the framework used.
+You may notice that I also specified some frameworks, I like to think that I’m an agnostic programmer, that can craft a solution from anything at hand based on the requirements.
+For me, it’s much more important the logic behind, clean code and how the entire architecture looks like, rather than the framework used.